How to get a landscaping business license

 Landscaper licensing requirements by state

-When you get a landscape contractor license, you’re taking a huge step forward for your business.
+When you get a landscape contractor license, you’re taking a huge step forward for your business—and you can finally get around to hiring landscaping employees to help you out.
 This guide includes the steps you’ll typically take to get your business license.

 But keep in mind that it’s primarily a legal process, and license requirements can depend on the laws and regulations in your state or local area.